f-kazemi-dev/digilite_interview/README.md

 - Role-based access control
 - Database migrations

+The project is structured to ensure maintainability and scalability, with a focus on modularity.
+While it does not fully adhere to the **Feature-Sliced Design (FSD)** architectural pattern, the codebase is organized to separate concerns effectively within the FeathersJS framework.

 For detailed setup and usage instructions, refer to the `backend/README.md` file.

 ## Frontend